-It is because of this dedication to the community that the Cleveland Police Foundation is honored to name Ms. Joyce Hood its Community Partner of the Month for January 2025.
+It is because of their hard work in restoring the CPD Monster Truck and their support of the Cleveland Division of Police that the Cleveland Police Foundation is honored to name Ohio Technical College our Community Partner of the Month for February 2025.

 2025 CPOMs 2024 CPOMs 2023 CPOMs 2022 CPOMs 2021 CPOMs 2020 CPOMs 2019 CPOMs 2018 CPOMs